 A web-based git repository hosting service.
-The service was launched on April 2008 by Tom Preston-Werner, Chris Wanstrath and PJ Hyett.
+The service was launched in April 2008 by Tom Preston-Werner, Chris Wanstrath, and PJ Hyett.
 It is free of charge and everyone can create their account in order to create repositories.
-It is used for development of open source projects.
+It is used for the development of open-source projects.

 Because of its popularity, GitHub can be described as a social network for developers and programmers where they exchange their projects, codes and talk about everything programming related.

 Greenwich Mean Time is the time at the Royal Observatory in Greenwich, England.
 This time zone is recognized as a standard from which all other zones are measured.
 Even though it’s replaced by UTC (Universal Time, Coordinated), GMT is still often used by many.

 Piece of code which is used to modify the software in order to change its function.
 This code will extend or alter the functionality of the affected software application.
 Until version 1.2, WordPress used hack-based extension system.
 After the mentioned version, WP started using a Plugin API with hooks for extensions.